 Let’s say you have a blazer that fits you perfectly.
 Take the jacket’s measurements.
 This will come in handy when you’re looking to buy suiting online.

 Measuring a garment is similar to measuring your body, but easier.
 You’re essentially taking the same measurements you would on yourself.
-Lay your garment on a flat surface, and follow this measuring guide we use on the Fifth&Brannan size chart page:
+Lay your garment on a flat surface, and follow this measuring guide:

 (need the full size version? click here.)